Type: Action Grant

-With help from an MWMO Action Grant, Juxtaposition Arts (JXTA) will build a “skateable” art plaza with three connected raingardens that capture and treat stormwater runoff at its North Minneapolis headquarters.
-In addition to create a unique green space, the project will directly engage youth apprentices in the design and construction stormwater best management practices (BMPs).
+With help from an MWMO Action Grant, Juxtaposition Arts (JXTA) built a “skate-able” art plaza with three connected raingardens that capture and treat stormwater runoff at its North Minneapolis headquarters.
+In addition to creating a unique green space, the project directly engaged youth apprentices in the design and construction stormwater best management practices (BMPs).

-JXTA is putting its trademark artistic spin on a vacant space.
-With the help of JXTA youth apprentices, instructors, City of Skate and community partners, a skateable art plaza will take shape in summer 2019.
-The plaza will combine skateboarding, flexible open space, and art installations to create a unique space along Broadway Avenue.
+The project took shape with the help of JXTA youth apprentices, instructors, City of Skate, and many community partners.
+The plaza combines skateboarding, flexible open space, and art installations to create a unique attraction along Broadway Avenue.

-MWMO funding will be used to construct a trio of raingardens covering approximately 15 percent of the site.
-The three raingardens, which will be connected by a trench drain, will infiltrate stormwater runoff from JXTA’s building as well as adjacent buildings to the north and west.
-Native plants such as prairie dropseed, red osier dogwood, and sedum “Autumn Joy” will enhance the site’s aesthetic appeal and provide habitat.
+MWMO funding supported the construction of three raingardens, covering approximately 15 percent of the site.
+Connected by a trench drain, the raingardens will infiltrate stormwater runoff from JXTA’s building as well as adjacent buildings to the north and west.
+Native plants such as prairie dropseed, red osier dogwood, and sedum “Autumn Joy” enhance the site’s aesthetic appeal and provide wildlife habitat.

-In JXTALabs Environmental Design Lab, youth develop technical skills that support careers in urban design, architecture and landscape architecture, and are engaged in long-term projects that impact the built environment.
-The apprentices will observe the construction of the plaza, plant the raingardens, and participate in their long-term maintenance.
+In JXTALabs Environmental Design Lab, youth develop technical skills that support careers in urban design, architecture, and landscape architecture, and are engaged in long-term projects that impact the built environment.
+The apprentices observed the construction of the plaza, planted the raingardens, and participate in their long-term maintenance.